dylanOshima/Metis-POS/README.md

 ### Installation Instructions:

-1) Clone Repository to your local drive
+1. Clone Repository to your local drive
-2) From your favorite terminal enter `$ cd Restaurant-PoS`
+2. From your favorite terminal enter `$ cd Restaurant-PoS`
-3) Run `$ npm install` to install packages
+3. Run `$ npm install` to install packages
-4) `$ cd client`
+4. `$ cd client`
-5) Run `$ npm install` to install React packages
+5. Run `$ npm install` to install React packages
-6) `$ cd ..` into the main app folder
+6. `$ cd ..` into the main app folder
-7) In the app folder run `$ npm start` to run the app.
+7. In the app folder run `$ npm start` to run the app.
 Happy Hacking!

-#### Contribution
-> The main purpose of this repository is to continue to test React core, making it accessible and easier to understand and use.
-Development of this application happens in the open on GitHub, and we are grateful to the [Rutgers Coding Bootcamp Community](https://github.com/RutgersCodingBootcamp) for contributing efforts and improvements.